uniswapfoundation/v4-by-example/src/pages/initialize/index.md

 * Create a Uniswap v4 Pool

 A single trading pair (*ETH/USDC*), can exist as an infinite number of pools in v4.
 Uniswap v4 does **not** restrict fee tiers to 1%, 0.30%, or 0.05%.
-The same trading pair can also have an infinite number of hooks.
+A trading pair exists as many pools, but one *pool* has one *hook contract*

-Initializing a V3 Pair involved deploying a contract via the factory.
 In V4, pools are initialized and managed by a single contract: `PoolManager`

 *Think of a `PoolKey` as the unique identifier for a pool, i.e. like a v3 pair's contract address*